-We all know technology is changing marketing, but how we should all keep up with that rapid evolution is up for debate.
-Marketing used to be about creating a solid campaign, pushing it out to the world and measuring the results at the end.
+We all know technology is a changing marketing, but how we should all keep up with that rapid evolution is debatable.
+Marketing used to be about creating a solid campaign, pushing it out to the world and measuring results at the end.

-Now marketers are feeling more pressure to drive tangible value and provide more immediate data.
-This has shifted our strategies to include more measurable tactics, such as email marketing, blogging and social media.
+Marketers now feel more pressure to drive tangible value and provide more immediate data.
+Strategies have shifted to include more measurable tactics, such as email marketing, blogging and social media.

-Because of the speed of today’s business, marketing tends to happen in a bit of a silo.
-It’s not on purpose, but often happens because we’re all so busy doing our parts to move the business forward.
+Due to the speed of today’s business, marketing tends to happen in a bit of a silo.
+It’s not on purpose, but often happens because we’re all busy doing our parts to move the business forward.
 As a result, there is a tendency to build a marketing strategy and come up with all kinds of creative tactics that will generate great leads.
-Then, the strategy is executed relatively independently of any other department, team or individual.
+The strategy is then executed relatively independently of any other department, team or individual.
 Marketing and marketing alone is responsible for marketing.

-Additionally, many companies also lack a steady flow of feedback from Sales.
-This means it’s often difficult for Marketing to know what is being used, what’s working and what gaps need to be filled with new resources.
+Additionally, many companies also lack a steady flow of feedback from sales.
+This means it’s often difficult for marketing to know what is being used, how it’s working and where gaps need to be filled with new resources.
 It’s inefficiency at its finest.

-Whether it’s through a mobile app or web-based application, just imagine how technology could change the way your sales people use your resources.
-And, if it is all digital, you could update it anytime and ensure your sales team has the latest and greatest materials always available at their fingertips – without the costly expenses of printing and shipping it!
+Whether it’s through a mobile app or web-based application, just imagine how technology could change the way your salespeople use your resources.
+If it is all digital, you could update it anytime and ensure your sales team has the latest and greatest materials always available at their fingertips – without the costly expenses of printing and shipping it!

-With the tap of a finger, these sales reps around the world were able to access the most current, most complete information possible about the new product line.
-And as any changes or updates were made, Marketing was able to quickly modify the content of the app and add to it as needed.
+With the tap of a finger, sales reps around the world were able to access the most current and complete information possible about the new product line.
+And as any changes or updates were made, marketing was able to quickly modify the content of the app and add to it as needed.

 Marketing could rest assured knowing that the sales team was using current, accurate information and messaging.
 Sales knew that its reps were supported with the tools and resources they needed.
 And the sales force went confidently out into the field to start selling the company’s new products.

-By going mobile, this company’s Sales and Marketing were able to smoothly navigate the new product line acquisition together and enable its global sales force to perform beautifully.
+By going mobile, this company’s sales and marketing team’s were able to smoothly navigate the new product line acquisition together and enable its global sales force to perform beautifully.